sheerun/graphql-anywhere/README.md

 - `context`: A context object passed to the resolver for every field
 - `variables`: A dictionary of variables for the query

+### Supported GraphQL features

+Why do you even need a library for this?
+Well, running a GraphQL query isn't as simple as just traversing the AST, since there are some pretty neat features that make the language a bit more complex to execute.

+- [x] Arguments
+- [x] Variables
+- [x] Aliases
+- [x] Fragments, both named and inline
+- [x] `@skip` and `@include` directives

+If you come across a GraphQL feature not supported here, please file an issue.

 <a id="filter"></a>
 ## Example: Filter a nested object